Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 I also started wireframimg using Figma, I will clean it up later.

-So I startes playing with the graph and osmnx, from what I figured out is that im going to need to follow something along this
+So I started playing with the graph and osmnx, from what I figured out is that im going to need to follow something along this

 ```
 Deside place in map -> get graph from osmnx -> save file ->